 3. Train Your Dog to Enjoy Bath Time

 There are a few steps you can take to train your pup to enjoy bath time.
-It’s going to take a lot of patience, but we promise it’s going to make your life a lot easier when you’ll be done.
+It’s going to take a lot of patience, but we promise it’s going to make your life a lot easier when you are done.

 Make Sure Your Dog Is Comfortable

-Dogs love treats, keep praising them on their calm behavior every time your dog allows you to handle them.
-Stock up on their favorite treats, you’re gonna need it!
+Dogs love treats; keep praising them on their calm behavior every time your dog allows you to handle them.
+Stock up on their favorite treats; you’re going to need it!